Fun-filled Family Vacations

 Ride the Rails

 All aboard for a trip back in time at the Hesston Steam Museum, located in tiny Hesston just outside of LaPorte.
 Three different operating trains give visitors a taste of what rail transportation was like in times gone by.
 There’s also a chance to see steam-powered equipment and a sawmill in operation.
 Plan a great day that’s a perfect escape for families.
-The museum opens Memorial Day Weekend and features several special events through the summer, including Father’s Day festivities June 15 and 16, and American Family Day August 4 this year.
+The museum opens Memorial Day Weekend and features several special events through the summer, including Father’s Day festivities on June 21, and Ghost Trains in October.